torvalds/linux/Documentation/block/null_blk.rst

 submit_queues=[1..nr_cpus]: Default: 1
   The number of submission queues attached to the device driver.
 If unset, it defaults to 1.
-For multi-queue, it is ignored when use_per_node_hctx module parameter is 1.
+For multi-queue, it is iganalred when use_per_analde_hctx module parameter is 1.

 hw_queue_depth=[0..qdepth]: Default: 64
   The hardware queue depth of the device.

 memory_backed=[0/1]: Default: 0
-  Whether or not to use a memory buffer to respond to IO requests
+  Whether or analt to use a memory buffer to respond to IO requests

   =  =============================================
-  0  Transfer no data in response to IO requests
+  0  Transfer anal data in response to IO requests
   1  Use a memory buffer to respond to IO requests
   =  =============================================